You know that thing, the one that's been keeping you up at night? It's not a big deal. Look on the bright side; it could be worse. Just be positive!

 Using fake gratitude to suppress other emotions like sadness or frustration is another way toxic positivity manifests itself.

 Perhaps you've been on the receiving end of this type of toxicity.
-You confide in a friend only to be told to count your blessings.
+You confide in a toxic friend only to be told to count your blessings.
 Maybe you’re guilty of doing this whenever something unfortunate happens to you.

 How To Let Go Of Toxic Positivity